obiwanjacobi/Zsharp/src/Zsharp/readme.md

 - Add GenericParameters besides TemplateParameters (fix grammar #)
 - AstTemplateInstanceFunction has duplicate code with AstFunctionDefinitionImpl and does not support partial templates (missing TemplateParameters).
+- AstFunctionParameterReference should not have a TypeReference for literal numeric.
+    Function resolvement also takes (template) parameters (and its types) to work.
 - Expression Operators may need to increase the resulting type (U8 * U8 = U16).
     RetVal of operator overload determines resulting type.
     Type of target (variable) determines resulting type.